bladeacer/pdf-fmt/README.md

 > using an OCR tool to convert the image-based text before processing it
 > with pdf-fmt.

+`pdf-fmt`'s core logic is located in [this Python file](./pdf-fmt.py).

 ### Download (recommended)

 You can download the executable for your operating system at [the releases page](https://github.com/bladeacer/pdf-fmt/releases/latest).

+> If you wish to get an updated version of the executable, download the newer
+> latest version and remove the old executable file.

 ## Installation: Run as a Script